 The people of the Archdiocese of St. Louis established this endowed fund through their contributions to the Returning God's Gifts campaign.
 This ten million dollar endowment was established in May 1999.
-Registered Catholic families can obtain applications from their pastors or high school, beginning late December.
 Grants are made on the basis of financial need as determined by the application process.
 Grants may be used for Catholic children to attend an archdiocesan or parochial elementary school, an archdiocesan special education school, or an archdiocesan or parochial high school.
 The TTEF application can be found online at www.ttef-stl.org.
 The application is available after Feb.
 1st.
 The deadline is Feb.
 29, 2016.

 Scholarship Fund -- Grants-in-Aid

 In 1979, the Archdiocesan Board of Catholic Education established an endowed scholarship fund to provide tuition aid based on financial need.
 Since the funds available are limited, a demonstrated financial need is a major criterion for these grants.
 Awards are determined by considering family size, family income, un-reimbursed medical expenses, and family assets.
 Please contact each high school for details.

 Since the early sixties, partial tuition grants have been available to high achieving students at each of the Archdiocesan high schools.
 The principal at each school determines the recipients of these academic awards.